Frequently Asked Questions

 Yes!
 OpenClaw runs entirely on your machine.
 Your conversations, memories, and configuration are stored locally as folders and Markdown files.
 The only external connection is to your chosen LLM provider (like Anthropic or OpenAI) for processing.
 Your data never leaves your control unless you explicitly configure it to.

 For additional security, OpenClaw supports sandboxing for group chats and untrusted DMs, and you can configure strict DM policies requiring pairing before allowing access.
+Security guide.

 Which messaging apps are supported?